-As you go up Rabbit Ears Canyon, eventually there will be a lesser-gully that branches off to the left directly up towards the North and Middle Rabbit ears.
-Follow an indistinct trail in this gully and next to it on its south side.
-It leads roughly to the base of the West Face of the Middle Rabbit Ear.
+As you go up Rabbit Ears Canyon, eventually there will be a lesser gully that branches off to the left leading up towards the lowest rock on Middle Rabbit Ear.
+Follow an indistinct trail which goes up this gully or climbs next to it on its south side.
+Once on rocky terrain, head one gully over to the left an you'll be at the base of the West Face of the Middle Rabbit Ear.

-A light rack with plenty of long runners to reduce rope-drag.
+A double rack, especially in small cams, with plenty of long runners to reduce rope drag.
 Aside from the two pitons, no fixed gear/anchors are found on this route.

 Southwest Mountaineers Description